ElnurBDa/python-course/markdown_files/module8_presenterm.md

 Mini Project
 ============
-Build a simple dashboard:
+Build a simple task dashboard backed by the local API:

-1. Create `index.html` displaying latest crypto price.
+1. Create `index.html` that renders a table of tasks from `data.json`.
-2. Write `fetch_price.py` that uses `requests` to fetch JSON from a public API.
+2. Write `fetch_tasks.py` that calls `http://localhost:3000/api/tasks?completed=false` and saves the JSON payload.
-3. Save data to `data.json`.
+3. Add a second button on the page that loads tasks marked as completed (read from another JSON file or switch endpoints dynamically).
-4. Serve folder via `python -m http.server`.
+4. Serve the folder via `python -m http.server` and demo reloading after rerunning the fetch script.

 ![](assets/html-css-meme.jpg)